Drumshanbo Gunpowder Irish Gin approached us to design a gin tray for Ashford Castle that would be used to serve their gin experience.

-The project involved overseeing the existing construction/renovation of an existing retail unit located in Dublin 2.
-Our job was to finalise the build, plan out the lighting/ electric layout, pick out lighting fixtures, create a colour palette and direct the construction into a finished product, which was then put up for lease for a suitable tenant.
-The fact that there was no specific use made it more difficult so we created a clean and bright series of spaces that use colour and shade to accent the ceiling heights and room sizes.
+The project involved overseeing the existing construction/renovation of a retail unit located in Dublin 2.
+Our job was to finalise the build, plan out the lighting/ electric layout, pick out lighting fixtures, create a colour palette, and direct the construction.
+The finished product was then put up for lease for a suitable tenant.
+The fact that the unit had no specific function made it a challenge.
+We created a clean and bright series of spaces that use colour and shade to accent the ceiling heights and room sizes.

-As well as that we were asked to create 3 mockup uses of the main space: Retail, Cafe and Office which would help the letting agents find a suitable tenant.
+As well as that we were asked to create 3 mockup uses of the main space; Retail, Cafe and Office.
+This would help the letting agents find a suitable tenant.

 Irish Sponsorship Summit 2016 is an annual event held in Croke Park, Dublin and this year the company decided to do a re-brand.

 Our task involved re-designing their logo to give it a fresh look while still maintaining the corporate look and putting together a set of basic branding guidelines for future use.